The Power of Matching for Online Fractional Hedonic Games: Further Material for Section

-Given an algorithm $\alg$, we want to find a relationship between its competitive ratio and the probability of matching the highest edge in star and bi-star instances.
+Given a fixed algorithm, we want to find a relationship between its competitive ratio and the probability of matching the highest edge in star and bi-star instances.
 We say that an algorithm is \emph{$c$-competitive for matching the maximum weight edge} if it matches the maximum weight edge with probability at least $c$ in star and bi-star instances.
 We obtain the following relationship.
 Its proof relies on a separate analysis of stars and bi-stars.

-\begin{restatable}{lemma}{maxedgeconversion} If there exists no algorithm for matching the maximum weight edge with a competitive ratio of more than $\frac 13$, then there exists no online matching algorithm on the tree domain with a competitive ratio of more than $\frac 13$. \end{restatable}
+\begin{restatable}{lemma}{maxedgeconversion} If there exists a $\ctree$-competitive online matching algorithm on the tree domain, then there exists an algorithm for matching the maximum weight edge with a competitive ratio of more than $\frac 13$. \end{restatable}

-Hence, in the following, we prove the nonexistence of such algorithms for matching the maximum weight edge.
-We can assume that all instances are defined for the same, i.e., fixed and sufficiently small $\epsilon$.
+Hence, to derive a contradiction to our initial assumption of a $\ctree$-competitive online matching algorithm, we prove in the following the nonexistence of algorithms for matching the maximum weight edge with probability more than $\frac 13$.
 In the following steps, we want to achieve certain conditions under which our algorithms operate without loss of generality.
 This is similar to the reduction by \citet{EFGT22a} to an ``ordinal'' setting.
 As a first step, we observe that we can restrict attention to algorithms that, if at all, match the current maximum weight edge in each step.

 \begin{lemma} For every star instance, we may assume without loss of generality that only the current maximum weight edge and no negative weight edges are matched. \end{lemma}